AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

         1. Enter the language group name.
 Each language should have a unique name.
 You can view an error if the name field is empty or if the name isn't unique.
         1. Select the languages from the dropdown.
 You can select multiple languages.

         Type the first few characters of the language, or the language code to filter the desired languages.
-For example, type ‘en’ to filter all the languages that contain ‘en’ at the beginning of their name or code.
+For example, type 'en' to filter all the languages that contain 'en' at the beginning of their name or code.
         1. Select **Done** to add the selected languages to the group.
 The languages are displayed.
 When you add three or more languages, **Show more** displays.
 You can select **Show more** to view all the languages present in the group.
             >[!TIP]
             >